-The weak adjustment obtained in the previous section was foreseeable; I have already commented in the initial specifications of the model about the nature of intelligence, that the proposed estimator would be centered, but that its variance would be very large due to the random character of the Mendelian inheritance.
+The weak adjustment obtained in the previous section was foreseeable; the initial specifications of the model included that the proposed estimator would be unbiased and its variance enormous due to the random character of the Mendelian inheritance.

-Also we have indicated the impossibility of correcting this problem of the statistical data by selecting 50% of the sample where the deviations would have to be minimum.
-Lack of precision in measurements and temporary and functional deviations of the intelligence expression due to its nature are the main causes.
-The problem with the statistical data and the correlational study regarding the nature of intelligence is greater than expected.
+In addition, it indicated the impossibility of correcting the problem of the statistical data by selecting 50% of the sample where the deviations would have to be minimum.
+Lack of precision in measurements and temporary and functional variations of the intelligence expression are the leading causes.
+The issue with the statistical data is higher than expected.

-The aggregation, by itself, would not be satisfactory since the values of all the variables would tend to equal the average as the group's elements increase.
+The aggregation without reorder would not be satisfactory since the values of all the variables would tend towards the average as the group's elements increase.

-If we rearrange the initial sample with criteria such as M1F1 or (M+F)/2 in order to design new correlational study, it will be possible to achieve homogenous groups in which:
+Reorganizing the initial sample with criteria such as *M1F1 or *(M+F)/2, it will be possible to achieve homogenous groups in which: